StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ### StackState Agent

 For integrations that run through StackState Agent, StackState Agent is a good place to start an investigation.
-- Check the [StackState Agent log](#stackstate-agent) for hints that it has problems connecting to StackState.
+- Check the [StackState Agent log](#log-files) for hints that it has problems connecting to StackState.
-- The integration can be triggered manually using the `stackstate-agent check <check_name> -l debug` command on your terminal.
-This command won't send any data to StackState.
-Instead, it will return the topology and telemetry collected to standard output along with any generated log messages.
+- Trigger the integration manually using the `stackstate-agent check <check_name> -l debug` command on your terminal.
+This won't send any data to StackState, but will return the topology and telemetry collected to standard output along with any generated log messages.

 Note that for the Kubernetes and OpenShift integrations, different Agent types supply different sets of metrics.